 THAT SAME POWER

-The power behind the Word of God is the Holy Ghost.
+The power behind the Word of God is the baptism of the Holy Spirit.
 It’s the same power that raised Christ from the dead.
-The Holy Ghost is as much God as the Father and Son are God (1 John 5:7).
-Without the Holy Ghost, one is limited and has problems walking on the water during life’s storms, finding the peace that passes all understanding, or fighting the good fight of faith.
+The Holy Spirit is as much God as the Father and Son are God (1 John 5:7).
+Without the Holy Spirit, one is limited and has problems walking on the water during life’s storms, finding the peace that passes all understanding, or fighting the good fight of faith.

 Years ago a particular pastor had all the big names preach in his church.
 I asked him over lunch why he had so many different speakers.
 His response surprised me.
 He said the show must go on and if he didn’t keep it going the crowds would go somewhere else.
 He was even having guest speakers that some thought was including a lot of New Age mysticism in their messages.
 To him, it didn’t matter because they could draw a crowd and raise big offerings.
 Pleasing people or pleasing God is the choice every Christian will face.
 This can be a defining test for some.
 King Saul failed miserably and lost the kingdom because he was more concerned about his image than God’s image.
 David didn’t fail and, like you, was a man after God’s own heart.